gitlabform/gitlabform/CONTRIBUTING.md

 ### Procedure

 1. Add an entry in `CHANGELOG.md`.
 Remember to give thanks to all the contributors!
-2. Uptick the version in `version` file.
-3. Commit the above changes.
-The commit message should preferably be sth like:
-   `Release v 1.18.1 with #133 and #134 fixed`.
-4. Create the version tag with `v` prefix, f.e. `v1.18.1.2`.
-5. Push the commit and the tag.
-Pushing the tag should trigger a GitHub Actions pipeline that will make a release in PyPI, Dockerhub and GitHub.
+2. Use `tbump` to bump the version.
-6. Edit the release in GitHub.
+3. Edit the release in GitHub.
 Copy the changelog entry into its description